 Protect Your Family from Sources of Lead.
 United States Environmental Protection Agency.

-Cohen, A. and Keiser, D. The Unintended Consequences of Household Phosphate Bans.
+Cohen, Alex. and David A. Keiser.
+The Unintended Consequences of Household Phosphate Bans.
 Agricultural Policy Review.
 Iowa State University.
 2015.